rusito-23/BitsoChallenge/README.md

 - [BitsoKit](./BitsoKit): general utils to be used across all modules
 - [BitsoBookModule](./BitsoBookModule): the module that provides features related to books

 Each of these modules are Local Swift Packages.
+Each module also contains a separate README that contains further explanation on its purpose.

 ## Patterns